majn/telegram-purple/README.md

 Telegram-purple is a Libpurple plugin that adds support for the Telegram messenger.

-I keep getting many questions about this plugin in my mail, so I've created a [telegram group chat](https://telegram.me/joinchat/01fb53f301b67d3c7a5532908dfa9a89) for telegram-purple related discussions or questions.
+I keep getting many questions about this plugin in my E-mail, so I've created a [telegram group chat](https://telegram.me/joinchat/01fb53f301b67d3c7a5532908dfa9a89) for telegram-purple related discussions or questions.